Aboke abductions: Pursuit

 Fassera immediately volunteered to go after the girls and Sr. Alba agreed.
 Fassera changed clothes and took some money from the office to buy the girls' freedom when two male teachers, Bosco and Tom, came in and volunteered to accompany her in the pursuit.
 Fassera agreed to take the younger of the two, Bosco, and was about to leave when she was stopped by a 13-year-old student who had been raped.
-Leaving the child with Sr. Alba, Sr. Rachele and Bosco left the college at about 7 a.m.
+Leaving the child with Sr. Alba, Sr. Rachele and Bosco left the college at about 7 am.
 The rebels had looted a large amount of candy and drinks that the college had bought for the Independence Day celebrations and the pursuers found that they could follow a trail of candy wrappers and drink bottles across the bush.

 They eventually came across a man who was fleeing the group of LRA, but who confirmed they had a group of girls with them.
 LRA bands were known to plant anti-personnel mines on their back trail to discourage pursuit and Bosco soon took the lead, telling Fassera to only step into his footprints.
 After wading through a swamp, Fassera and Bosco were joined by a woman whose daughter had also been abducted by the passing band.
 Soon after, as they came over a ridge, they saw the band on the ridge ahead.
 Coming through the valley, the three emerged from some dense brush to find themselves facing the leveled rifles of 30 rebels arrayed in two lines.

 Sister Rachele was depending on two factors: she was White and a nun.
 The former might lead the rebels to treat her with more caution than they would another Ugandan, while the second was a position of respect in a religious country when dealing with a group that was led by a mystic.
 Fassera had spent a year and a half in Gulu and knew enough of the Acholi language to begin speaking with the man who identified himself as the leader of the LRA band.
 The leader, Mariano Ocaya, stated that he did not want the money she had brought, but in response to her request that he release the girls, to her astonishment, replied "Do not worry.
 I will give you the girls."

 The leader ordered the woman who had joined Bosco and Fassera to leave and the pursuers and the LRA rebels then continued up the ridge, Fassera stayed close to Ocaya in the knowledge that only he could release the girls.
 They caught up with the girls and continued walking with the rebels and their abductees, both the students and other abductees that the rebels had taken before the band made camp near the railroad at Acokara.